Sex robots (or ‘sexbots’) have captured the imagination of people (largely men) in one form or another for decades, if not centuries.

 Do male sex robots exist?

+Is there much demand for male sex robots?
 Abyss Creations believes so.
 McMullen said: “[We’ve had] a lot of request from women – not just as a sex partner, but as a companion.
-“We really are focusing all our energy on the companionship aspect.”
+We really are focusing all our energy on the companionship aspect.”

 Do sex robot brothels exist?

 Can’t afford the full package?
 There are an increasing number of sex doll brothels around the world, including Aura Dolls in Canada and The Dolly Parlour in London.

 LumiDolls, founded by Sergi Prieto, runs brothels in Barcelona, Turin, Moscow and Nagoya.
 The Barcelona branch opened in 2017 as Europe’s first sex robot brothel, but had to relocate in the city after kickback from local human sex workers.